portl4t/ts-lua/README.md

 Description
 ======
-This module embeds Lua, via the standard Lua 5.1 interpreter or LuaJIT 2.0, into Apache Traffic Server.
+This module embeds Lua, via the standard Lua 5.1 interpreter, into Apache Traffic Server.
 This module acts as remap plugin of Traffic Server, so we should realize **'do_remap'** function in each lua script.
 We can write this in remap.config:

 map http://a.tbcdn.cn/ http://inner.tbcdn.cn/ @plugin=/usr/lib64/trafficserver/plugins/libtslua.so @pparam=/etc/trafficserver/script/test_hdr.lua